Steps to take after clicking a malicious linkPosted on 16 May 2019 by Beaming Support

 - As a precaution, we would advise to change your email account password.
 This is just in case your password was breached after you clicked on the link and will prevent further access.
 Once reset the old password will no longer work and your account should be safe.
 Just make sure it’s a strong password that’s very different from your previous one.
 There’s advice on that here.

 - The email itself should also be permanently deleted from your mailbox to prevent further incidents.
 Use shift + delete to bypass the recycling bin.

 - Block further emails from this sender.
 The method for doing this will be dependent on the application you are using to access your emails.
 For example, when using Outlook, prior to deleting the email you would right click on the email and choose Junk Email -> Add Sender to Block Senders List.
 This means any future attempts to email you will be blocked.

-- It may be worth mentioning this issue to your contacts because if you didn’t manage to carry out step one swiftly enough, your account may have been used to spread the attack and they may have received an email from you containing the malicious link.
+- It may also be worth mentioning this issue to your contacts because if you didn’t manage to carry out step one swiftly enough, your account may have been used to spread the attack and they may have received an email from you containing the malicious link.

 Busineses trust Beaming to protect their data

 We have ISO:27001 certification and we’ll help keep your data secure.

 Download the Business Guide to Cyber Security